Ayaka7452/Android-Binloader-Magisk-Module/README.md

 a Magisk module that provides a simplified command-line packager to load various binaries/scripts/executables into Android system

 ## What is this
-This is a command-line utilities for Android devices.
+This is a command-line utility for Android devices.
 It provides a packager(bpkg), which enables us to load various useful utils with a simple package.
 With this, we are not needed to write a new Magisk module for a single script.

 ## Installation